Apollo CEO Leon Black to step down following review of ties to Jeffrey Epstein - Local News 8

 Black called for the independent review in October of last year, saying it was “the best way to assure all of our stakeholders that they have all of the relevant facts, and I look forward to cooperating fully,” according to an Apollo spokesperson.

+This all followed a report from The New York Times that revealed details about Black’s relationship with Epstein, including allegations that the two men “often socialized and dined together” and their business relationship involved payments for consulting and other services.

-In a letter provided to CNN in October, Black expressed that he deeply regretted his involvement with Epstein.
+In a letter to investors provided to CNN in October, Black expressed that he deeply regretted his involvement with Epstein.

 “With the benefit of hindsight — and knowing everything that has come to light about Epstein’s despicable conduct more than fifteen years ago — I deeply regret having had any involvement with him,” Black stated in the letter.